apache/airflow/docs/apache-airflow/usage-cli.rst

 Running migrations manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If desired, you can generate the sql statements for an upgrade and apply each upgrade migration manually, one at a time.
-To do so use the ``--revision-range`` option with ``db upgrade``.
+To do so you may use either the ``--range`` (for Airflow version) or ``--revision-range`` (for Alembic revision) option with ``db upgrade``.
 Do *not* skip running the Alembic revision id update commands; this is how Airflow will know where you are upgrading from the next time you need to.
 See :doc:`/migrations-ref.rst` for a mapping between revision and version.

 .. _cli-db-downgrade: